Content Briefs

 After generation, the content appears in the brief as rendered Markdown.
 You can:

-- Read and evaluate the draft
+- Read the generated draft

-The generated content is a starting point -- review and edit it before publishing to ensure accuracy, brand alignment, and quality.
+The generated content is a starting point.
+Review and edit it before publishing to ensure accuracy, brand alignment, and quality.

 Content brief status